for mistakes, for being born

 thank you for making me so uncomfortably

-tall, chaining me to a broken body like
+tall, chaining me to this broken body like

-locking me inside a lighthouse – I’ll never
+bricking me up inside a lighthouse – casting

 Leave a comment